AleksKwiatkowska/habit_tracker_project_2023/README.md

 python analyze.py
 ```

-The Habit Analysis tool will display a menu with the following options:
+The Habit Analysis tool will display a menu.

-Find longest habit streak
-List current daily habits
-List all tracked habits
-List habits with the same frequency
-Longest run streak for a given habit
-Completions within the last days
-Quit
 Follow the on-screen prompts to select and perform the desired analysis tasks.

 ### Notes
 Ensure that the habit_tracker.py, database.py, and analyze.py modules are present and properly configured in your project for the analysis tool to work correctly.